-Larry Nassar's fate nears after more than 100 victim impact statements
+Larry Nassar's fate will soon be revealed

 Story highlights

-- Judge to sentence Larry Nassar after victim impact statements
+- Judge to sentence Larry Nassar after victim impact statements on Wednesday

-- Prosecutors say they anticipate at least 144 will be read or delivered in court
+- One woman came to Michigan to make second statement in person

 (CNN)The girls trusted their doctor.